 – Conduct job interviews

-The final and most complicated step is all about choosing an ideal candidate.
+The final and most complicated step is all about choosing a best-matched candidate.
 Therefore, you should prepare for a job interview thoroughly.
 Compile a test assignment that will help you to estimate the coding skills of candidates, and make a list of essential questions.
 They should cover topics about tech tools, programs, equipment used for software development, approaches to project execution, and working in a team.
 During the job interview, pay special attention to the professional skills and experience of the candidate, their portfolio, and references.

 Three Prevalent Ways to Hire Slovak Developers